 The key here is starting slow, setting clear goals, and working with your dedicated Client Success Manager to achieve the best results.

 Analyzing consumer trends also necessitates the ability to act quickly when new behaviors arise in account holders.

-For example, the group discussed the increasing adoption of “buy now pay later” programs which offer instant purchasing ability with extremely high interest rates.
-Dutton referenced Altra FCU’s ability through Segmint to identify those account holders who utilized these programs and contact them directly, offering help via low interest rate loans and other debt consolidation strategies.
+For example, the group discussed the increasing adoption of “buy now pay later” programs, which offer instant purchasing ability with extremely high interest rates.
+Dutton referenced Altra FCU’s ability through Alkami Data & Marketing Solutions to identify account holders who utilized these programs.
+Then they can contact these account holders directly, offering low interest rate loans and other debt consolidation strategies.